-- Fill in the Toshiba Theft Registration form (or a copy of it) below. - Attach a copy of your receipt showing where your computer was purchased. - Either fax or send the receipt and registration form to the address below.
+- Fill in the Toshiba Theft Registration form (or a copy of it) on the next page. - Attach a copy of your receipt showing where your computer was purchased. - Either fax or send the receipt and registration form to the address on the next page.